Consensys/doc.teku/docs/reference/cli/index.md

 Ignores the [weak subjectivity](../../concepts/weak-subjectivity.md) period verification that Teku performs at startup.
+The default is `false`.

 :::caution
-Syncing outside the weak subjectivity period is not considered safe.
+Syncing from outside the weak subjectivity period is considered unsafe.
 :::

 ### logging